|

 top)

-3. If I have a character issue, how long will I
+3. If I have a character issue that requires Board review, how long will I

 have to wait before my application will be seen by the Board?